Table of Contents

 A person who is convicted of an offence enjoys a right of appeal to a higher court.
 District Court convictions may be appealed to the Circuit Court.

-Circuit Criminal Court Special Criminal Court and Central Criminal Court convictions may be appealed to the Court of Appeal (formerly the Court of Criminal Appeal).
+Circuit Criminal Court, Special Criminal Court, and Central Criminal Court convictions may be appealed to the Court of Appeal (formerly the Court of Criminal Appeal).

 There is the possibility of a further right of appeal on an important point of law to the Supreme Court.

-Appeal from HIgher Courts
+Appeal from Higher Courts

 The appeal from the higher criminal courts, the Circuit Criminal Courts, Central Criminal Court and Special Criminal Court, formerly required a certificate from the judge.
-Alternatively, the Court of Appeal could itself give leave to appeal and could hear the application for the leave to appeal as the appeal itself.
+Alternatively, the Court of Appeal could give leave to appeal and could hear the application for the leave to appeal as the appeal itself.
 This no longer applies.

 The Court of Appeal does not rehear the case.
 It bases its decision on the transcript and other materials.